Silent Retreat – short story by Michael Botur

 Dhamma Salila Vipassana Centre of Light is a group of concrete huts painted gold with a quiff of snow piled on the some of the domes.
 It’s a 10 kay trek north of Shivpuri, this cluster of huts on a cliff over the coldest, northern-est gorges of the Ganges.
 Uttarakhand is this state held up on the cold shoulders of mountains north of Delhi.
 The Beatles hung out here, apparently.
 Did they last ten days?
 Me and Mick have to last ten, though I’m not sure if this induction counts as a day, since it’s 6 o’clock in the morning.
-It’s actually rather important to have control over precisely when this experience will conclude as I’m expected to telephone Mumsy in Bolton as soon as I return to civilisation, and I would return a lot sooner if these silly henchmen guarding the door would let us get on with it.
-The sahayak volunteers are half a dozen pimply Indian young men in button-up shirts.
-They take their job extremely seriously.
-They roam the line, telling people in accented English that this is a non-denominational centre.
+It’s actually rather important to have control over precisely when this experience will conclude as I’m expected to telephone Mumsy in Bolton as soon as I return to civilisation, and I would return a lot sooner if these silly volunteer henchmen guarding the door would let us get on with it.
+The sahayaks, as the volunteers are called, are half a dozen pimply Indian young men in button-up shirts.
+They take their job way too serious.
+They roam the line, reminding people in accented English that this is a non-denominational centre.
 Religious symbols must be put away.
 I see a Malaysian-looking girl unfasten her headscarf and fold it up.
 Some Sikh guys shake their heads and trudge back down the driveway.
 My silver cross necklace goes in my pocket.